oscarknagg/wordle-solver/README.md

 - Contains all unique letters
 - Doesn't repeat any (char, position) that we're used before and we know are wrong
 - Contains lots of letters we haven't tried yet
+- Contains letters that we know are in the word but haven't positioned yet

 Other heuristics based on this idea:
 - If there's only one letter remaining to guess